 Set up a no-name feedback method of your choice.
 Invite past, current, and future trainees to answer carefully curated questions about elements of their ideal learning environment.
 Try to get as many of your employees to answer, so the main trends will show up and be relevant for the majority of your trainees.

 Once you have the data, consider the implementation.
-If points conflict, think about creating several learning environment options with elements which work well together.
+If points conflict, think about creating several learning environment options with elements that work well together.

-For an eLearning platform which is likely to fit any learning environment configuration, click here.
+Try EdApp for an eLearning platform that is likely to fit any learning environment configuration.